neuralchen/SimSwap/docs/guidance/preparation.md

 - We use the face parsing from **[face-parsing.PyTorch](https://github.com/zllrunning/face-parsing.PyTorch)** for image postprocessing.
 Please download the relative file and place it in ./parsing_model/checkpoint from [this link](https://drive.google.com/file/d/154JgKpzCPW82qINcVieuPH3fZ2e0P812/view).
 - The pytorch and cuda versions above are most recommanded.
 They may vary.
 - Using insightface with different versions is not recommanded.
 Please use this specific version.
-- These settings are tested valid on both Windows and Ununtu.
+- These settings are tested valid on both Windows and Ubuntu.

 ### Pretrained model
 There are two archive files in the drive: **checkpoints.zip** and **arcface_checkpoint.tar**